Lee Ryan, Collections Chair

 Joel Bates published an advertisement in the Public Ledger dated November 3, 1847 for the sale of a new suction fire engine and another classified ad in the North American Newspaper in Philadelphia dated June 6, 1848 reads: “The undersigned having sold the Tools, Fixtures and etc. of his MACHINE SHOP, to Mr. A.L.
 ARCHAMBAULT, he respectfully recommends him to the former customers of the establishment, and to the public in general, as being a man worthy in all respects of their confidence and patronage.
 JOEL BATES No. 13 Drinkers Alley.”

-In 1850, Joel Bates is listed as a soup maker in the rear of 364 N. 3rd Street in Philadelphia but by 1852 he has moved west and appears in a census for San Francisco County, CA as a mechanic.
+In 1850, Joel Bates is listed as a soap maker in the rear of 364 N. 3rd Street in Philadelphia but by 1852 he has moved west and appears in a census for San Francisco County, CA as a mechanic.
 He next appears in the Federal Census of 1860 in Soquel, Santa Cruz County, CA as a logger where Bates died on October 21, 1861, aged 59.
 His headstone is located in Soquel Cemetery, Soquel, Santa Cruz County, CA. The stone reads “JOEL BATES/Formerly of Philadelphia, Pa./WHO DIED/ October 21, 1861,/aged 59 years.”

 Bates’ legacy lives on in the engines he built for various fire companies a number of which are listed below.
 Sadly, only three remain today for public viewing, the one at Fireman’s Hall Museum, one in the Phoenix Hall of Flame Fire Museum and one at the Union Fire Company in Medford, NJ.
 Unfortunately, we don’t know who commissioned the one now housed at Fireman’s Hall Museum.